 Barbara wasted no time in re-marrying.
 Her second husband was Danish Count Kurt Haugwitz-Reventlow.
 He was an abusive brute who spent time in jail for assaulting his wife.
 That’s when Barbara started doing drugs.
 The marriage lasted until 1941 and produced a son, Lance.

-Grant couldn’t put up with Barbara’s need to surround herself with fawning Europeans with titles and left in 1945.
+Grant couldn’t put up with Hutton’s need to surround herself with fawning Europeans with titles, and left in 1945.

 Prince Igor Troubetzkoy was next to marry the heiress in 1947.
-It’s clear by now, that Barbara Hutton had become an extremely difficult person to live with.
+It’s clear by now that Hutton had become an extremely difficult person to live with.
 Prince Igor bailed out in 1951, and Hutton attempted suicide.

 Baron Gottfried Von Cramm lasted from 1955 to 1959.
 He said he tried to get Hutton off her substance abuse.
 He failed and divorce followed.

-Except for Cary Grant, Hutton’s ex’s all walked away with millions in settlements.
+Except for Cary Grant, Hutton’s exes all walked away with millions in settlements.